 Shane’s shorter stories are showcased in Shards, a dark flash fiction collection illustrated by Andrew J. McKiernan (Brimstone Press, 2009).
 Shane’s affinity with very short stories through Shards and edited publications such as Shadow Box, Black Box, and Shadowed Realms has seen him acknowledged as a “master of flash fiction”.
 A full length collection, The Abandonment of Grace and Everything After, is forthcoming.

-With Angela Challis, Shane co-founded Brimstone Press and Black: Australian Dark Culture Magazine.
+With Angela Challis, Shane co-founded Brimstone Press (2004) and Black: Australian Dark Culture Magazine (2008).
 Shane has edited several anthologies, and he was the founder and managing editor of HorrorScope: The Australian Dark Fiction Blog and the guest editor (with Angela) of Midnight Echo Issue #2.
 Also with Angela, Shane co-founded ground-breaking online magazine Shadowed Realms (published from 2004 to 2007) and the Australian Dark Fantasy & Horror ‘year’s best’ anthology series, which ran for three annual issues (co-editing the first volume).

 In late 2011, Shane released the e-book edition of Rage Against the Night, a charity anthology featuring the megastars of horror: Stephen King, Ramsey Campbell, Peter Straub, and many more.
-This special anthology—to raise funds for author and Horror Writers Association President Rocky Wood in his battle against motor neurone disease—peaked on Christmas day at #13 on the Amazon anthology bestseller list.
+This special anthology—to raise funds for author and Horror Writers Association President Rocky Wood in his battle against motor neurone disease—peaked on Christmas day 2011 at #13 on the Amazon anthology bestseller list.
 The print edition was released in April 2012.
 In March 2014, Rage Against the Night Kindle edition became the number #1 bestselling horror anthology on Amazon USA, in May 2014, the anthology topped the Amazon UK horror anthology bestseller list.

 Aside from writing, Shane has been a qualified martial arts instructor, with black belts in Iga-Ryu Ninjutsu and Sports Chanbara.
 He was also the New South Wales and Australian Chanbara Grand Champion.
 The name Jiraiya (lit.
 “Young Thunder”, after the legendary ninja Jiraiya) was bestowed upon him in his youth by Ninjutsu Grand Master Kazuo Crando Saito.
-Shane still fights with swords in his spare time—when he’s not writing and editing.
+Shane occasionally fights with swords in his spare time—when he’s not writing and editing.